elor/tuvero/doc/reference/ui/backgroundscripts/box.md

 # scripts/ui/backgroundscripts/box.js

-create BoxViews for every div.box
+create BoxViews for every div.boxview

 TODO remove this file in favor of subviewed boxes